zhyangcs/zhihui/_pages/about.md

 News
 ======
 - <span style="color:red">I am looking for **Highly Self-Motivated Students** with a strong interest in Big Data Management and Analytics. </span>
-- If you are interested in working with me, please send me an email (<zhyangcs@zju.edu.cn>) with your CV and transcript.
+- If you are interested in working with me, please send me an [email](mailto:<zhyangcs@zju.edu.cn>) with your CV and transcript.